Part of The Audiophile Rabbit Hole Series!

 It also makes a great Gaming headphone and does really well for film too.
 One of the biggest misconceptions in the hobby has been the notion of “The 9500 has no Soundstage.”

-Another lie perpetuated from Reddit parrots who literally repeat stuff that other people say ad nausea (and likely without testing the headphone themselves); a huge problem within the hobby and how misinformation gets spread.
+This is just another lie perpetuated from Reddit parrots who literally repeat stuff that other people say ad nausea (and likely without testing the headphone themselves); a huge problem within the audiophile hobby and how misinformation gets spread.

 I still own the headphone for that very reason, and it still sits atop the Budget King Series even though there will be a shakeup here pretty soon.
 As it stands, it’s still highly regarded and sounds phenomenal – all things considered.